'Unfortunate' that Chinese counterpart declined talks: Austin

 Video footage released by the US military shows a Chinese fighter plane crossing in front of the American aircraft, which could be seen shaking from the resulting turbulence.

-But China's military said on Wednesday that the US jet "broke into" a military training area.
+But China's military said the US jet "broke into" a military training area.

-It accused Washington of "provocation" and said the dispatch of ships and planes to "conduct close surveillance on China seriously harms China's national sovereignty and security".
+It said the dispatch of ships and planes to "conduct close surveillance on China seriously harms China's national sovereignty and security".

-Austin and other US officials have been working to shore up alliances and partnerships in Asia to counter increasingly assertive moves by Beijing, but there have also been tentative signs the two sides were working to patch their relationship.
+Austin and other US officials have been working to shore up alliances and partnerships in Asia to counter Beijing, but there have also been tentative signs the two sides are working to patch their relationship.

-"I think defence departments should be talking to each other on a routine basis, or should have open channels for communication."
+"Defence departments should be talking to each other on a routine basis," he added.

+Austin met Thursday with Japan's foreign and defence ministers, and is due to speak with Prime Minister Fumio Kishida before leaving for Singapore.

+He said the US-Japan alliance faced a raft of "common challenges", including China's "coercive behaviour, North Korea's dangerous provocations and Russia's cruel war of choice in Ukraine."

 bur-sah/cwl